Human rights in Chile: Elections and political participation

-Recent Elections: On December 15, 2013 Michele Bachelet was elected president in a free and fair run-off election.
+Recent Elections: On December 15, 2013 Michelle Bachelet was elected president in a free and fair run-off election.
 On November 17, in elections generally considered free and fair, voters elected 20 of 38 senators and all members of the Chamber of Deputies.
 A first-round presidential election took place the same day, but no candidate received more than the required 50 percent to win in the first round.
 For the first time since a June reform law, regional counselors were also elected nationwide.
 Newly elected officials are to take office in March 2014.
 In October 2012 mayors and city council members were elected nationwide in free and fair elections, the first following a 2011 change in election laws making voter registration automatic and voting voluntary.

 Participation of Women and Minorities: There were 17 women in the 120-seat Chamber of Deputies and five women in the 38-seat Senate.
 There were six women in the 21-member cabinet.
 Indigenous people were active at the municipal level.
 Social, institutional, and cultural barriers limited indigenous participation in national elections, however.